 To plan properly, you need to know the key numbers:

 - Personal allowance: £12,570.
-This is the amount you can earn from salary before paying income tax.
+The amount you can earn from salary before paying income tax (frozen since 2021/22).

-- Dividend allowance: £1,000.
-You can take £1,000 of dividends tax-free each year.
+- Dividend allowance: £500.
+The amount of dividends you can take tax-free each year.

 These are the constraints you're working within.
 Your job is to structure your income to minimise tax within them.